 Brice-Olivier Demory (University of Cambridge, UK) and colleagues dug out this find from years of Spitzer Space Telescope observations.
 They have a compelling idea that might explain these odd observations: volcanoes.

-Demory and his colleagues used Spitzer to measure 55 Cancri e’s thermal output for a total of 85 hours spread out between 2011 and 2013.
+Demory and his colleagues used Spitzer to measure 55 Cancri e’s thermal output for more than 100 hours spread out between 2011 and 2013.
 The observations covered the planet as it passed in front of (transited) and passed behind (was occulted by) its host star multiple times.
 During each occultation, the star blocks the planet’s thermal emission (as well as its reflected light), which astronomers can then measure by its absence.

-What Demory’s team found was a change of almost 300% in thermal emissions between occultations measured in 2012 and 2013.
+Demory’s team found the planet's thermal emissions varied by a factor of 3.7 between occultations measured in 2012 and 2013.
 That’s no small blip — it signifies a corresponding temperature change from 1400 to 2700 Kelvin (or from 2100 to 4400°F).
 “This is a really exciting result,” says Laura Kreidberg (University of Chicago).

-At more than seven times Earth’s mass and double its density, 55 Cancri e is probably rocky but not the most pleasant place for life.
-Circling its host star in just 18 hours, its snug but stable orbit makes the planet hot enough to melt metal — so hot, in fact, that some scientists have speculated that it could be a diamond-rich planet, though that’s being debated.
+At eight times Earth’s mass and double its radius, 55 Cancri e is probably rocky but not the most pleasant place for life.
+Circling its host star in just 18 hours, its snug but stable orbit makes the planet hot enough to melt metal.
+Its high density has had some scientists speculating that it could be a diamond-rich planet, though that’s being debated.

 Because 55 Cancri e’s average temperature is so high, the planet’s crust and mantle are probably weakened, if not wholly molten, the authors write.
 So the surface of this alien world may well host magma oceans as well as volcanic activity.